Mass Cultural Council logo

 Mass Cultural Council was further inspired by the work of other state and national entities:

 Massachusetts’ Commission on Indian Affairs (MCIA) was created by the legislature in 1974.
 The Commission is governed by M.G.L.
-Chapter 6A: Section 8A and assists tribal councils, Indian organizations and individuals in their relationship with agencies of state and local government.
+Chapter 6A: Section 8A and assists Tribal councils, Indian organizations and individuals in their relationship with agencies of state and local government.

 The implementation of a Native American Tuition Credit program for Native American students at public state universities, which represents a significant step towards educational equity.